fyziktom/VirtualEconomyFramework/README.md

 Main HTTP controller are placed in folder “Controllers”.
 You can add your own commands.
 In the controller there is examples for GET and PUT commands.

-If you want to secure some command please add the rights before the function (example: https://github.com/fyziktom/VirtualEconomyFramework/blob/main/VirtualEconomyFramework/VEconomy/Controllers/MainController.cs#L62).
+If you want to secure some command please add the rights before the function ([example](https://github.com/fyziktom/VirtualEconomyFramework/blob/main/VirtualEconomyFramework/VEconomy/Controllers/MainController.cs#L62)).

 UI files are in folder “wwwroot”.
 Project of web UI is in Bootstrap Studio “VEView.bsdesign”.